 Dr. John Stapp, a U.S. Air Force colonel and Flight Surgeon in the 1950s, was in charge.
 Research and Development chief Edward Aloysius Murphy, a New Jersey native and decorated World War II pilot, was also involved in the highly complex testing phase.

-A key sensor was installed completely backwards, allegedly by Murphy, who never checked it before it was made operational.
-As a result the test went utterly haywire much to the embarrassment of everyone concerned.
+A key sensor was installed completely backward, allegedly by Murphy, who never checked it before it was made operational.
+As a result, the test went utterly haywire much to the embarrassment of everyone concerned.

 Stapp used the term “Murphy’s Law” in a subsequent press conference saying the incident had taught them to assume whatever could go wrong would and to plan for it.